 History is undoubtedly one of the most popular optional among those who take the Civil Services Main Examination.
 Selecting a good optional subject is a vital decision and it plays a compelling role in a candidate’s overall score.
-Get the strategy to select best optional subject here.

-Many aspirants opt for History as an optional as it is easy to start with and happens to be one of the subjects that are least dependent on coaching.
+Many aspirants opt for History as an optional for IAS exam as it is easy to start with and happens to be one of the subjects that are least dependent on coaching.
 Approaching history as an optional requires a very technical and an objective approach.
 However, one should opt for history as an optional only when that aspirant is highly passionate about the subject, deeply interested in it and has the zeal to go deeper.
 It has a synergy with General studies where for instance, an aspirant can cover up to 90 marks questions of modern India by covering optional history.
 It has its benefit in the essay paper as well.
 Mostly it has been noted that at least one socio-cultural issue comes as an essay topic.
 Hence having a historic vision gives depth to the arguments.